 - Integrated email management system to email your bikers, team captains and sponsors

-So your organization has decided that a bike-a-thon is the fundraising event for you!
-Now what do you do?
-Organizing a successful bike-a-thon or bike fundraiser requires following these steps.
+Once your team has decided that a bike-a-thon is the right fundraising event for your organization or charity, how do you get started?
+Organizing a successful bike-a-thon or bike fundraiser requires a dedicated team and careful planning.
+Following these steps will get your organization or charity started off on the right path:

 As with most fundraising events, planning a successful bike-a-thon depends on the recruitment and action of a strong leadership team.
 Ideally your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization's success.
+Committee members may include Development and organizational staff, Board Members, and volunteers (ie parents for school bike-a-thons).
 Working smart at this stage of the game requires delegation.
 Consider assigning a person or team of people to the following project areas:

-- Legal &Logistics: this person should be someone responsible for obtaining permits and handling logistics, such as traffic control and insurance.
+- Legal and Logistics: this person should be someone responsible for obtaining permits and handling logistics, such as traffic control and insurance.

 - Corporate Sponsorship and Donations: someone with experience in sales and building partnerships to solicit sponsorship and manage a sponsor expo area for local businesses and donors.

-- Hospitality & Communications: this is your bike-a-thon cheerleader!
+- Hospitality and Communications: this is your bike-a-thon cheerleader!
 He or she sends periodic coaching cards to participants, organizes pre- and post-event meals and activities, and coordinates entertainment.

 2. Manage Event Logistics

 For a bike-a-thon fundraiser, participants agree to bike for a set amount of time or distance.
-During the designated time (ie one hour), the goal for each participant is to bike as many miles as possible; maximum miles may be established.
-Another option is for bikers to complete a set course - like a 10 mile loop.
-Often there are a couple of biking options, to allow more experienced riders to push themselves while beginners and families can have fun with an easier course.
+During the designated time (ie one hour), the goal for each participant is to bike as many miles as possible around a loop; maximum miles may be established.
+Another more popular option is for bikers to complete a set course - like a 10 mile loop.
+This ensures that everyone ends up at the same point - the Finish Line - and may make it more interesting for bikers.
+Often there are a couple of biking routes, to allow more experienced cyclists to push themselves while beginners and families can have fun with an easier course.
+Some organizations even include a Century Ride - which is a 100 mile course or a multi-day bike tour.

 3. Find Bike-a-thon Event Sponsors

-4. Recruit Bikers Who Love Your Cause& Incentive Them
+4. Recruit Bikers Who Love Your Cause and Incentive Them

 Your bikers will make or break your event.
 They are not only your event participants, but become your organization’s face to the larger community – and they need your help to make the event a success.